Lanrhey/Supplier-Quality/README.md

  - Which vendors/plants are causing the greatest downtime?
+   - Avamm caused us the most downtime hours of 1165 alongside Izio(1144) and Meetz (1134).
  - Is there a particular combination of material and vendor that perform    poorly?
  - Is there a particular combination of Vendor and plant that performs    poorly?<img width="606" alt="vendorplantcombination" src="https://github.com/user-attachments/assets/534830a9-d1f1-4308-9204-2e71b1bf4c2a">